 Overview

 Filing for an extension on a tax return is a common practice that gives you additional time to file and obtain financial records and tax documents.
-You are still responsible for submitting any payments owed to the IRS by the tax filing due date, but your tax return can be submitted later.
+You are still responsible for paying any outstanding amounts to the IRS by the tax filing due date, but you can file your tax return later.

 Important